2019 Chardonnay, Margaret River $40.00

-The 2017 Chardonnay is a classical style Chardonnay with tropical, stone fruit flavours present, and with a distinctly supple, creamy texture, with well-balanced acidity and complexity.
+The 2019 Chardonnay is a classical style Chardonnay with tropical, stone fruit flavours present, and with a distinctly supple, creamy texture, with well-balanced acidity and complexity.
 It is quite stunning, displaying liveliness and flavour at relatively low alcohol levels.

 Although Chardonnay is typically one of the early ripening varietals, this vintage was harvested slightly later, in the cool morning of early March.
 The reason for this was the mild, cool spring weather experienced all across the southern part of the state.
 These conditions were beneficial for our Chardonnay to maintain the fresh, bright aromas with some of the natural acidity.
-The Chardonnay was picked slightly lower at 12.5 Baumé to help restrain the phenolic nature of the clones used, and create a more finely structured wine, with slightly lower alcohol levels.
+The Chardonnay was picked at a slightly lower Baumé to help restrain the phenolic nature of the clones used, and create a more finely structured wine, with slightly lower alcohol levels.

 In a glass it presents pale green with a straw tinged hue.

 Lifted intense varietal characteristics of stone fruit with a hint of lemon, complimented by some nutty characters.